NadaRagab-DataScientist/GraduationProject/README.md

 - NumPy
 - Haar Cascade Classifier
 - Real-time Video Processing
+- Computer Vision Pipelines

 ---

 ## 🚨 Alert Mechanism
-If the eyes remain closed for more than a defined number of consecutive frames,
+If the eyes remain closed for more than a defined threshold of consecutive frames,
-the system triggers an audio alarm to alert the driver immediately.
+the system triggers an audible alarm to alert the driver in real-time.

 ---

-## 📁 Project Structure
-Driver-Drowsiness-Detection/
-│
-├── Detection/
-│   ├── face_detection.py
-│   ├── eye_detection.py
-│
-├── Classification/
-│   ├── model.py
-│
-├── cascades/
-│   ├── haarcascade_eye.xml
-│   ├── haarcascade_frontalface.xml
-│
-├── assets/
-│   ├── alarm.mp3
-│
-├── main.py
-├── requirements.txt
-└── README.md
----

 ## 🚀 Future Improvements
-- Replace Haar Cascade with Deep Learning model (CNN)
+- Replace Haar Cascade with a Deep Learning-based CNN model
-- Improve accuracy under low-light conditions
+- Improve robustness under low-light and noisy environments
-- Add yawning detection
+- Add yawning detection for better fatigue analysis
-- Deploy as mobile or embedded system
+- Deploy as a mobile or embedded system (Raspberry Pi / Edge AI)

 ---

 ## 👩‍💻 Author
 **Nada Ragab**
-Data Scientist | AI & Machine Learning Enthusiast
+Data Scientist | Machine Learning & Computer Vision Engineer

 ---